mateusz29/qgis-yolo-plugin/README.md

 | YOLOv11 Large  | 0.0956 | 0.0531   |
 | YOLOv8 Large   | 0.0797 | 0.0471   |

-These results indicate a substantial degradation in performance compared to in-domain evaluation.
+These results indicate a substantial degradation in performance compared to in-domain evaluation (mAP50 ≈ 0.90).
 This represents an order-of-magnitude drop in detection performance, highlighting the difficulty of generalizing to unseen large-scale remote sensing imagery.

 ---